aravindhk/QESummerSchool/Day-2/example5.pwtk/ex2.O@Al111/README.md

 PWTK's concept of input-data stacking (i.e. `input_pushpop { ... }`).

 For further explanation, see the comments within the PWTK `scan.pwtk` script.
-To run the whole example, execute:

-       pwtk scan.pwtk >& scan.log &

-**BEWARE** this example takes quite long.
+**BEWARE** this example takes quite long, hence run the calculation remotely, i.e.:

-TODO: consider to change this example as to run on the cluster !!!
+        remote_pwtk scan.pwtk

+To download the calculated output files, use:

+	    rsync_from_nsc .

+But wait some time before doing that; give the remote computer some time to make the calculation.

 The resulting potential-energy-surface can be visualized as:

        gnuplot plot2D.gp

 ### "Tabulation" of all pw.x output files

 The above PWTK run (i.e., `pwtk scan.pwtk`) produced 25 different pw.x
 output files.
-One can automatically "tabulate" the structures from all those pw.x output files with PWTK.
+One can automatically "tabulate" the structures from all those `pw.x` output files with PWTK.
 In particular, PWTK has a `::pwtk::pwo::tabulateStructs` command, which automatically plots (that is, prints to PNG file) structures from the supplied pw.x output files and arranges them into a table as a LaTeX document.
 An example